gardener/gardener/docs/proposals/11-apiserver-network-proxy.md

 The initial motivation for the apiserver-network-proxy project is to get rid of provider-specific implementations that reside in the API-server (e.g., SSH), but it turns out that it has other interesting use-cases such as data-plane connection decoupling, which is the main use-case for this proposal.

 Starting with **Kubernetes 1.18**, it's possible to make use of an `--egress-selector-config-file` flag, this helps point the API-server to traffic hook points based on traffic direction.
-For example, in the config below the API server would have to forward all cluster related traffic (e.g., logs, port-forward, exec, etc.) to the **proxy-server**, which then knows how to forward traffic to the shoot.
+For example, in the config below the API server would have to forward all cluster related traffic (e.g., logs, port-forward, exec) to the **proxy-server**, which then knows how to forward traffic to the shoot.
 For the rest of the traffic, e.g., API server to ETCD or other control-plane components, `direct` is used which means legacy routing method, i.e., bypass the proxy.
 ```yaml
   egress-selector-configuration.yaml: |-
     apiVersion: apiserver.k8s.io/v1alpha1